jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/service_dynamodb-session-handler.rst

 Once the session handler is registered and the table exists, you can write to and read from the session using the ``$_SESSION`` superglobal, just like you normally do with PHP's default session handler.
-The DynamoDB Session Handler encapsulates and abstracts the interactions with Amazon DynamoDB and enables you to simply use PHP's native session functions and interface.
+The |DDB| Session Handler encapsulates and abstracts the interactions with |DDBlong| and enables you to simply use PHP's native session functions and interface.

 .. code-block:: php